 In respect of the financial year ended 31 March 2025, the Company's shareholding guidelines required Executive Directors to have acquired and retained a holding with a value equal to 500% of salary.
 Unvested share-based incentives do not count towards the guidelines.
-Shares which are vested but have not been released (that is, which are in a holding period), or which have been released but have not been exercised, count towards the guidelines on a net of assumed tax basis.
+Shares which are vested but have not been released (that is, which are in a holding period), or which have been released but have not been released and retained to be accurate the guidelines on a net of assumed tax basis.